 Note… I am lacking a magic wand.
 The only magic I have ever achieved is to consult the research literature to see what has been found to be successful in similar situations to the ones which have caused the abovementioned concern or frustration.

-One situation I have recently consulted the research literature on in relation to these students is vaping.
+One situation I consulted the research literature on in relation to these students is vaping.
 This came about because there seemed to be an increase in students of intermediate and secondary school age referred to me as they had been caught vaping at school.
 Cue the expectation for my magic wand!
 I undertook the Heart Foundation’s Smoking Cessation training in 2012 and their refresher course in 2015 so feel confident in supporting smokers to make changes in their smoking behaviours.
 But vaping?
-I knew nothing about it!
+I knew nothing about it.

 Ball, Fleming, Drayton, Sutcliffe, Lewycka and Clark (2021) looked at the vaping behaviour of New Zealand secondary school students.
 They found that, when compared with tobacco smoking, vaping was 2–3 times more common, regardless of a student’s socio-economic status.
 10% of students surveyed reported vaping at least monthly, and 6% at least weekly.
 In comparison, 4% of tobacco smokers reported they smoked at least monthly with 2% at least weekly.
 More than 80% of students who had ever vaped reported they did not smoke cigarettes when they first vaped, and 49% of regular vapers had never smoked.
 Ball, Fleming and Drayton et al concluded that a considerable number of New Zealand adolescents were using nicotine-containing vaping products regularly.

 This informed my pathway moving forward.
 I now knew that vaping was quite “the thing.”
 But what was vaping?